jscript-330-hems/movieratings/README.md

 # movieratings
 Javascript 330 Final Project - Movie Ratings

+# Project Description
+For our final project, our group aims to create a comprehensive platform that optimizes movie viewers’ experiences and movie theaters’ showings.
+Our API will allow moviegoers to search for movies by name or genre, see where movies are playing by zip code, and leave reviews for movies they have viewed.
+Through our API, moviegoers will be able to make better decisions when choosing what movies to watch.
+In addition to being a tool for the audience, theaters will be able to add movies, analyze the reviews of the movies they are showing, and remove reviews.
+Theaters will be able to refine their movie selection based on the reviews left by viewers.
+In sum, our API allows viewers to have a more curated experience at movie theaters, while giving theaters a better idea of how to appeal to their audiences.

 # Routes
 The following are the proposed routes we intend to implement.
 Others had been considered to support updating reviews and theaters and may be added as time permits.